shaunthom/Outbreak-Analytics-PySpark/README.md

 ## Future Enhancements:

 I have plans to include integrating a backend system for automatic data updates to keep the application current with minimal manual intervention.
 Stay tuned!

+## Contributing:

+Contributions to improve the functionality or efficiency of the code are welcome.
+Please follow the standard GitHub pull request process.